YoshiRH/SimpleChat_App/README.md

 **Controls**
 Type a message and press Enter to send it to all logged-in users.
-Type exit to disconnect and close the client.
+Type "exit" to disconnect and close the client.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE.txt file for details.